DynamoDS/DynamoPrimer/en/Appendix-B_Geometry-with-DesignScript/B-8_Intersection-and-Trim.md

 | Surface   | -            | Yes   | Yes   | Yes     | Yes   |
 | Solid     | -            | -     | Yes   | Yes     | Yes   |

 Something to note about *Trim* methods is the requirement of a “select” point, a point which determines which geometry to discard, and which pieces to keep.
-Dynamo finds the closest side of the trimmed geometry to the select point, and this side becomes the side to discard.
+Dynamo finds and discards the trimmed geometry closest to the select point.

 ![](images/B-8/IntersectionAndTrim_02.png)